-Water Outcome Policy Priority Area Proposed Investment 2021-2022 (\$,000) Proposed Investment 2022-2023 (\$,000) Proposed Investment 2023-2024 (\$,000) Delivering on our Statutory Functions - Estuary permits and regulation This role is focused on risk management of artificial estuary openings using the EEMSS, responding to formal opening requests from Permit Holders and implementing, as per the relevant policies within the VWMS.
+Water Outcome Policy Priority Area Proposed Investment 2022-2023 (\$,000) Proposed Investment 2023-2024 (\$,000) Proposed Investment 2024-2025 (\$,000) Delivering on our Statutory Functions - Floodplain Management This project delivers the CCMA's statutory responsibilities relating to Floodplain Management and Waterway Health as provided for in the Water Act 1989, the Planning and Environment Act 1987, Emergency Management Manual Victoria Part 7, Building Regulations 2018, Subdivisions Act 1988 and CMA Statement of Obligations.
+The project also coordinates the CCMA response to other referrals: Southern Rural Water - Take and Use, Works Licences, Annual Use Limits DJPR - Work Plans for mines and quarries EPA - Works Approvals.
+CCMA Leadership Waterways Waterway & catchment health Community engagement & partnerships Aboriginal cultural values Resilient & liveable cities 836 452 452 Delivering on our Statutory Functions - Estuary permits and regulation This role is focused on risk management of artificial estuary openings using the EEMSS, responding to formal opening requests from Permit Holders and implementing, as per the relevant policies within the VWMS.
 It is also informed by the EPBC listing of Assemblages of species associated with open-coast salt-wedge estuaries of western and central Victoria ecological community.
 Other areas of focus for this activity include: • Focusing on improving current management arrangements where required at the permitted estuaries through updating (Curdies River, Painkalac Creek, and Anglesea River) or developing (Barham River, Erskine River, Gellibrand River, Aire River, Thompsons Creek, and Spring Creek) MOU's or guidance notes with stakeholders • Regular coordination and consultation with stakeholders to ensure estuaries are not opened in times of high risk • Improve stakeholder and community understanding of estuary opening.
-CCMA Leadership Waterways Climate change Waterway & catchment health Community engagement & partnerships Aboriginal cultural values 348 337 322 Delivering on our Statutory Functions - Woady Yaloak Diversion Scheme and Lough Calvert Drainage Scheme The Lough Calvert Drainage Scheme protects rural properties in the lower middle and upper loughs from flooding from Lake Colac while the Woady Yaloak Diversion Scheme is part of a flood protection program for agricultural properties around the shores of Lake Corangamite and Lake Gnarpurt.
+CCMA Leadership Waterways Climate Change Waterway & catchment health Community engagement & partnerships Aboriginal cultural values 391 389 389 Delivering on our Statutory Functions- Woady Yaloak Diversion Scheme and Lough Calvert Drainage Scheme The Lough Calvert Drainage Scheme protects rural properties in the lower middle and upper loughs from flooding from Lake Colac while the Woady Yaloak Diversion Scheme is part of a flood protection program for agricultural properties around the shores of Lake Corangamite and Lake Gnarpurt.
 This activity involves routine maintenance and administration as operational drainage and flood mitigation schemes.
 Specifically, this involves inspection of infrastructure, planning for and overseeing of maintenance (weed and silt control); Operation of the schemes in a time of flood; water quality and quantity monitoring; administration of the Cundare Pool Grazing licences on land managed by the CMA.
-Waterways Water for agriculture 282 320 293
+Waterways Water for agriculture 311 300 300